A shrub to 1.5 metres tall by 1 to 2 metres wide.

-The leaves are linear and widely spaced, more or less terete and growing close to the stem; to 15 mm long, acute at the end and with a tapering base.
+Baeckea spp. have simple and opposite leaves.
+In this species, the leaves are linear and widely spaced, more or less terete, and growing close to the stem; to 15 mm long, acute at the end and with a tapering base; mid to dark green in colour.

-It is a very hardy, erect shrub with branches having drooping tips, growing to 2.5 metres.
+It is a very hardy, erect shrub with branches having drooping tips.
 It is an ideal screen plant.
 It occasionally self-seeds and the flowers attract bees.

 It can be grown from seed, which germinates well without pre-treatment, but seed is difficult to collect as it is released from the small seed capsules when ripe.
 Cuttings of firm, current season’s growth strike readily.